 LAND PDL Would development make use of previously developed land?
-RED = Not on PDL Agricultural Land Would development lead to the loss of the GREEN = Neutral.
-Development would not affect grade 1 and 2 land. best and most Site is classified as urban land.
+RED = Not on PDL Agricultural Would GREEN = Neutral.
+Development would not Land development lead affect grade 1 and 2 land. to the loss of the best and most Site is classified as urban land.

-Minerals versatile agricultural land?
-Will it avoid the

-Minerals
+versatile

+Minanala agricultural land?
+ODEEN Cita is not within an allocated on

-Willierais GREEN = Site is not within an allocated or
+Minerals Will it avoid the GREEN = Site is not within an allocated or

-sterilisation of
+sterilisation of safeguarded area.

-· · economic mineral safeguarded area.
+economic mineral

-DOLLUTION reserves?
+reserves?

-POLLUTION Would the AMPED Citalian and a surrous of air
+POLLUTION

-Air Quality AMBER = Site lies near source of air
+Air Quality Would the AMBER = Site lies near source of air

-development of the pollution, or development could impact on
+• development of the pollution, or development could impact on

 sites result in an air quality adverse impacts.

-adverse
+adverse an quanty day of or impactor

 impact/worsening An air quality assessment would be

-of air quality? required.
+of air quality?

-A O N A A 1 (1 % 20.1
+or all quality? required.

 AQMA Is the site within or SUB INDICATOR: Is the site within or near

-near to an AQMA, to an AQMA, the M11 or the A14?
+AQIVIA near to an AQMA, to an AQMA, the M11 or the A14?

+. ,

 the M11 or the GREEN = >1000m of an AQMA, M11, or

 A14?
 A14

 Pollution Are there potential AMBER = Adverse impacts capable of

 odour, light, noise adequate mitigation

 and vibration

 problems if the site Noise and vibration: Some industrial/

 is developed, as a commercial uses and associated plant may

 receptor or impact on adjacent residential.
 This will

 generator require assessment and mitigation.

-(including
+(including ı

 compatibility with Light pollution: Some industrial/commercial

 neighbouring uses are likely to have security and

 uses)? floodlighting which will require assessment

+uses):

 and mitigation.
 Other agencies should be

 consulted regarding the impact on wildlife,

 night sky and the County Council regarding

 impact on public highway.

 Odour: Industrial /commercial uses can

 have odour impacts that may impact on

 nearby properties and will require mitigation.

+-

 Contamination Is there possible AMBER = Site partially within or adjacent to

 contamination on an area with a history of contamination, or

 the site? capable of remediation appropriate to

-proposed development (potential to achieve
+· · · proposed development (potential to achieve

 benefits subject to appropriate mitigation)

+zene edajest to appropriate miligation)

 A contamination assessment is required -

 site adjacent to a former quarry.

 Water Will it protect and GREEN = No impact / Capable of full

-where possible mitigation
+vvaloi where possible mitigation

+• mugauon

 enhance the quality

 of the water

-environment?
+DIAD!!! environment?

-BIODIVERSITY
+BIODIVERSITY VACUE : AMPED Contrib

-Will it conserve AMBER = Contains or is adjacent to an
+Designated Will it conserve AMBER = Contains or is adjacent to an